 Along with these ingredients, you'll find a rainbow of other vegetables that boost the fiber content, making it a well-rounded meal or side dish that leaves you feeling satisfied without any heaviness.

-The salad dressing, a delightful mix of tangy, sweet, and savory (inspired by our spicy edamame recipe), is quick to whip up and adds a dynamic layer of flavor that beautifully complements the earthy quinoa and the fresh crunch of the veggies.
+The salad dressing, a delightful mix of tangy, sweet, and savory (inspired by our garlic edamame recipe), is quick to whip up and adds a dynamic layer of flavor that beautifully complements the earthy quinoa and the fresh crunch of the veggies.

 For the salad